Future Games and Mac Support

 Want to replicate my build machine?
 Grab CentOS 7 and have a look...

-# Update base install before doing anything else yum update # Add EPEL yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm # Add SCL yum install centos-release-scl # All the base build tools! yum install bzip2 bzip2-devel clang cmake cmake3 gcc-c++ git hg \ libcxx-devel libstdc++-static libuuid-devel libxml2-devel llvm-devel \ lzma-sdk-devel openssl-devel patch svn yum-utils yum-plugin-copr # SDL2 dependencies yum-builddep SDL2 # Coprs for MinGW as well as LLVM 8, needed to build osxcross yum copr enable mlampe/devtoolset-8 yum copr enable mlampe/llvm-toolset-8.0 yum copr enable alonid/mingw-epel7 yum install devtoolset-8 llvm-toolset-8.0 mingw32-* mingw64-* # CMake3 by default alternatives --install /usr/local/bin/cmake cmake /usr/bin/cmake 10 \ --slave /usr/local/bin/ctest ctest /usr/bin/ctest \ --slave /usr/local/bin/cpack cpack /usr/bin/cpack \ --slave /usr/local/bin/ccmake ccmake /usr/bin/ccmake \ --family cmake alternatives --install /usr/local/bin/cmake cmake /usr/bin/cmake3 20 \ --slave /usr/local/bin/ctest ctest /usr/bin/ctest3 \ --slave /usr/local/bin/cpack cpack /usr/bin/cpack3 \ --slave /usr/local/bin/ccmake ccmake /usr/bin/ccmake3 \ --family cmake # Also: # Modify unistd.h to change __block to anything but __block # The CMake config provided by SDL2-mingw is terrible, delete the block # that starts with "if(NOT TARGET SDL2::SDL2)". # Be prepared to pass -std=gnu99 manually.
-A LOT. # To enter Mac building mode (and to build osxcross itself): # scl enable llvm-toolset-8.0 bash
+# Update base install before doing anything else yum update # Add EPEL yum install https://dl.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm # Add SCL yum install centos-release-scl # All the base build tools! yum install bzip2 bzip2-devel clang cmake cmake3 gcc-c++ git hg \ libcxx-devel libstdc++-static libuuid-devel libxml2-devel llvm-devel \ lzma-sdk-devel openal-soft-devel openssl-devel patch svn yum-utils \ yum-plugin-copr # SDL2 dependencies yum-builddep SDL2 # Coprs for MinGW as well as GCC 8, needed to build Clang/LLVM/osxcross yum copr enable mlampe/devtoolset-8 yum copr enable alonid/mingw-epel7 yum install devtoolset-8 mingw32-* mingw64-* # CMake3 by default alternatives --install /usr/local/bin/cmake cmake /usr/bin/cmake 10 \ --slave /usr/local/bin/ctest ctest /usr/bin/ctest \ --slave /usr/local/bin/cpack cpack /usr/bin/cpack \ --slave /usr/local/bin/ccmake ccmake /usr/bin/ccmake \ --family cmake alternatives --install /usr/local/bin/cmake cmake /usr/bin/cmake3 20 \ --slave /usr/local/bin/ctest ctest /usr/bin/ctest3 \ --slave /usr/local/bin/cpack cpack /usr/bin/cpack3 \ --slave /usr/local/bin/ccmake ccmake /usr/bin/ccmake3 \ --family cmake # Also: # Modify unistd.h to change __block to anything but __block # The CMake config provided by SDL2-mingw is terrible, delete the block # that starts with "if(NOT TARGET SDL2::SDL2)". # Be prepared to pass -std=gnu99 manually.
+A LOT. # To enter Mac building mode (and to build osxcross itself): # scl enable devtoolset-8 bash

 Wait, a "plan"?